Tenant not paying rent

 Negotiate with Your Tenant

-However, some particularly agreeable ex-tenants might be willing to work with you even after having moved out because they want to honour their debt.
+However, some particularly agreeable ex-tenants might be willing to work with you even after having moved out because they want to honor their debt.
 Using a mediation service might help to make this possible.

 If they’re not nice enough to pay up voluntarily, it’s often necessary to have some kind of consequence of not paying.
 If you haven’t yet started any legal processes, it’s the ideal leverage to use to encourage them to pay.